huggingface/transformers/docs/source/en/agents_advanced.md

 rendered properly in your Markdown viewer.

 -->
-# Agents - Advanced mode
+# Agents, supercharged - Multi-agents, External tools and more

 [[open-in-colab]]